softwaresaved/ssi-handbook/ssi-handbook/pmo_procedures_for_ssi_staff.md

 # PMO Procedures for SSI Staff

-This document outlines the main procedures undertaken by the PMO and outlines the timescale which SSI staff should consider when requesting these actions.
-For financial and contractual processes we need to follow the instructions outlined by the University of Edinburgh (UoE).
+This document outlines the main procedures undertaken by the PMO and the timescale which SSI staff need to consider when requesting these actions.

-This document is aimed at informing SSI Staff / Fellows on the procedures and timescales.
+**For financial and contractual processes we need to follow the instructions set by the University of Edinburgh (UoE), outlined in People and Money.**

 Documentation for the PMO staff is detailed on the Finance Sharepoint site (email [admin@software.ac.uk](mailto:admin@software.ac.uk) for more info).
-All PMO finance work must adhere to University of Edinburgh policy (outlined in People and Money).
-There are additional notes for some of the activities below the tables.

 ## Table of Contents